 Nearest Airport – Pantnagar Airport (PGH).
 Several popular airlines offer direct and indirect flights between Delhi and Pantnagar, which will cost a minimum of around Rs.
 2600.
-It’s better to book round trip flights since it's more economical.
-Kathgodam is within a 1-hour driving distance (31Kms) of Pantnagar .
+It’s better to book round-trip flights since it's more economical.
+Kathgodam is within a 1-hour driving distance (31Kms) of Pantnagar.
 There are buses, shared cabs, and private cars available from Pantnagar.
-On reaching Kathgodam, you can take a bus or a private car ride to Lohajung which is an 8 to 10 hours' ride of 250kms through the serene towns of Ranikhet, Kausani, Gwaldam, and Dewal.
+On reaching Kathgodam, you can take a bus or a private car ride to Lohajung which is an 8 to 10-hour ride of 250 km through the serene towns of Ranikhet, Kausani, Gwaldam, and Dewal.

 - By Train

 Several trains are connecting Kathgodam railway station (Brahmatal’s nearest railhead) with all the major cities of India.
-On reaching Kathgodam which is a 320km or a 6hour 20mins drive from Delhi, you can take a bus or a private car ride to Lohajung which is an 8 to 10 hours' ride of 250kms through the serene towns.
+On reaching Kathgodam which is 320km or a 6 hour 20mins drive from Delhi, you can take a bus or a private car ride to Lohajung which is an 8 to 10 hours ride of 250 km through the serene towns.

 - By Road

-Lohajung is accessible with all the major cities of India by road and there is bus service available to Lohajung via Kathgodam from most of the major cities.
-On reaching Kathgodam which is a 320km or a 6hour 20mins drive from Delhi, you can take a bus or a private car ride to Lohajung which is an 8 to 10 hours' ride through the serene towns of Ranikhet, Kausani, Gwaldam, and Dewal.
+Lohajung is accessible to all the major cities of India by road and there is a bus service available to Lohajung via Kathgodam from most of the major cities.
+On reaching Kathgodam which is a 320km or a 6 hour 20mins drive from Delhi, you can take a bus or a private car ride to Lohajung which is an 8 to 10 hours ride through the serene towns of Ranikhet, Kausani, Gwaldam, and Dewal.

 There’s also an alternate way to reach Lohajung via Rishikesh.
 Daily buses ply from Rishikesh to Lohajung leaving at 5-5:30 am and share cabs which leave at 6 am but you need to book a seat in advance as the seats are subject to availability.